erithobra/databases/sql-joins-lab/README.md

   1. Populate the tables.

 A ``run_queries.sh`` script should run three queries, one for each of the following:
-  1. **Employees working at Macy's** - The full names of employees working at Macy's.
+  1. **Employees working at Macy's**: The full names of employees working at Macy's.
-  1. **Companies in Boston** - The companies located in Boston.
+  1. **Companies in Boston**: The companies located in Boston.
-  1. **Employee with the highest salary** - The full name of the employee with the highest salary.
+  1. **Employee with the highest salary**: The full name of the employee with the highest salary.

-*Note: Those two files can call other files if you wish.*
+> Note: Those two files can call other files if you'd like.

 ### Starter Code

-Refer to [this lab's starter code](./starter-code) and as well as the [sql-join-lesson starter code](../sql-joins-lesson/starter-code) to build your solution.
+Refer to [this lab's starter code](./starter-code), as well as the [SQL JOINs lesson starter code](../sql-joins-lesson/starter-code) to build your solution.

 ### Deliverable

-A pull request with all your code for a working app that meets the requirements above.
+A pull request with all of your code for a working app that meets the requirements above.